Measurement of the ($\pi^-$, Ar) total hadronic cross section at the LArIAT experiment: Abstract

 \section{Abstract}

-We present the first measurement of the negative pion total hadronic cross section on argon, which we performed at the Liquid Argon In A Testbeam (LArIAT) experiment.
+We present the first measurement of the negative pion total hadronic cross section on argon in a restricted phase space, which we performed at the Liquid Argon In A Testbeam (LArIAT) experiment.
 All hadronic reaction channels, as well as hadronic elastic interactions with scattering angle greater than 5~degrees are included.
 The pions have a kinetic energies in the range 100-700~MeV and are produced by a beam of charged particles impinging on a solid target at the Fermilab Test Beam Facility.
 LArIAT employs a 0.24~ton active mass Liquid Argon Time Projection Chamber (LArTPC) to measure the pion hadronic interactions.
 For this measurement, LArIAT has developed the ``thin slice method", a new technique to measure cross sections with LArTPCs.
-While generally higher than the prediction, our measurement of the ($\pi^-$,Ar) total hadronic cross section is in agreement with the prediction of the Geant4 model when considering a model uncertainty of $\sim$5.1\%.
+While moderately higher, our measurement of the ($\pi^-$,Ar) total hadronic cross section is generally in agreement with the Geant4 prediction.